 They mated 25 cows to Achievement, 23 of the cows got in calf and 18 heifers were born.
-"These are the same results we would have gotten if we had used sexed semen, it was amazing" says Kathryn when talking about their first-time using Achievement before mated his whole herd with only two bulls, and both those bulls came out to be the sire of the century in the respective breeds, and he was confident that Achievement would be just as good.
+"These are the same results we would have gotten if we had used sexed semen, it was amazing" says Kathryn when talking about their first-time using Achievement.